Rockies vs. Red Sox Player Props Betting Odds

-Sportsbooks have set player props for Ryan McMahon and others when the Boston Red Sox host the Colorado Rockies at Fenway Park on Monday at 7:10 PM ET.
+Player prop bet odds for Ryan McMahon and others are available when the Boston Red Sox host the Colorado Rockies at Fenway Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!